MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment.md

 </table>
 </center>

-## Windows Server and Core
+## Windows Server and Server Core

 ### Install Container Role

-The container feature can be installed using Windows Server Manager and PowerShell on Windows Server 2016 with full UI, or PowerShell on Windows Server Core.
+The container feature can be installed using Windows Server Manager or PowerShell on Windows Server 2016 with full UI, and PowerShell on Windows Server Core.

 To install the role using PowerShell run the following command in an elevated PowerShell session.